Primary

 All power comes from your hip drive—your arm is just a pendulum.
 Resist the urge to rotate toward or away from the bell as it swings.
 Keep your shoulders square and engage your core to maintain a neutral spine throughout.

-Want Single Arm Kettlebell Swing in your program?
+See where Single Arm Kettlebell Swing fits in your weekly plan

 Stand with feet shoulder-width apart.